Intro to Gouging Cane

 - What are the necessary things to buy (oil, brush for dusting) to best take care of the machine

 Many gouge makers have also posted videos and tutorials on their own website covering the basics of using their machine, which I would highly recommend checking out.

-Instructions come with the Innoledy machine, but I normally set the dial at 1.1mm for a center thickness, then go down incrementally to 0.58mm.
-On my machine, the dial needs to read 0.55mm to actually come out 0.58, but every machine will be slightly different and your machine will come with instructions.
-I like my last pass through of the cane to remove a chip of 0.10mm.
-If the last chip is more or less than 0.10mm then the cane might be gouged more unevenly so I set my second to last swipe at 0.65mm and last swipe at 0.55mm to make that chip 0.10mm.
+Instructions come with the Innoledy machine, but I usually set the dial at 1.1mm for a center thickness, then go down incrementally to 0.58mm.
+On my machine, the dial needs to read 0.55mm so that it comes out 0.58, but every machine will be slightly different, and your machine will come with instructions.
+I like my last pass-through of the cane to remove a chip of 0.10mm.
+If the last chip is more or less than 0.10mm then the cane might be gouged more unevenly, so I set my second to last swipe at 0.65mm and last swipe at 0.55mm to make that chip 0.10mm.

 The Opus 1 radius gauge (pictured below) has a gauge point location guide to help you find the exact center and sides of the cane (the sides are going to be where the sides of the tip will be after the cane is shaped and tied).
 To use it, draw dots on the inside of the cane using a pencil where the big grooves in the location guide are.
 I often do not use the radius gauge to find the side measurements because I can get a more accurate side measurement reading after the cane is shaped, but before the ears are trimmed off (see post about shaping cane).
 If you leave the ears on the cane after it has been shaped, you will see exactly where the sides will be on that particular piece of cane.